Step-by-Step: Using the Live Module with Open Broadcaster Software (OBS)

 - Select Convert event to video asset when complete.
 This will save the event as a video in the Media module.

-- Select the Region closest to your location.
+- In the Stream Options section, select the Region closest to your location.

-- Click Start Streaming.
+- Click Create Event.
 The Live module will return a Stream Endpoint (RTMP URL) and Stream Name.
 These values will be used in the encoder settings.

 Configuring your encoder